tokjun/SlicerForCASTutorial/Instructions/CustomModule.md

 3. A dialog box should appear on the screen.
 Type in the following information:
   1. Name: "CASTutorial"
   2. Type: "default"
-  3. Destination: Your working directory (folder) (will be refered to as "the working directory" in the following steps)
+  3. Destination: Your working directory (folder) (will be referred to as "the working directory" in the following steps)
 4. Click "OK"
 5. Another dialog box should appear.
 You may edit the category, description, and contributor.
 Click "OK" to close.

-### Step 2: Create a "sekeleton" code for a module.
+### Step 2: Create a "skeleton" code for a module.

 Within the Extension created in Step 1, we add a new module.